Pedagogies for Diversity

-- Introduction to diversity and inclusion
+- Introduction to concepts and policies of diversity and inclusion

 - Understanding diversity

-- Aboriginal and Torres Strait Islander: cultural awareness
+- Aboriginal and Torres Strait Islander students: cultural awareness and teaching strategies

 - Working with and in diverse communities

 - Sensory, physical and health needs

-- Cognitive needs I
+- Cognitive needs

 - Social, Emotional and Behavioural needs

-- Creating and understanding Individual Educational Plans I
+- Creating and understanding Individual Educational Plans

-- OtherDetails -
+- Other requirements -

 Access to Microsoft Office or a unit approved alternative, access to video creation and editing software.